Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Method

 \subsection{Traditional missing-data approaches}

 In this subsection, we provide a recap of traditional approaches for statistical analysis in the presence of missing data.

-\paragraph{(Weighted) complete-case analysis} Given a dataset with partially observed outcome biomarkers, the simplest and most widely used strategy is CCA, which discards all observations with missing biomarkers and proceeds using only the subset of fully observed cases.
+\textbf{(Weighted) complete-case analysis.} Given a dataset with partially observed outcome biomarkers, the simplest and most widely used strategy is CCA, which discards all observations with missing biomarkers and proceeds using only the subset of fully observed cases.
 In the regression settings, CCA yields valid statistical inference as long as the missing data mechanism is MCAR or MAR.
-Even when the mechanism is MNAR, \citet{kundu2024framework} showed that CCA can achieve valid type I error control in logistic regression when the covariates of interest do not affect the outcome observation model.
-The primary drawback of CCA is its incapability to incorporate information from incomplete cases: when 90\% of subjects have missing $Y$, CCA uses only the remaining 10\%, discarding substantial information.
+Even when the mechanism is MNAR, \citet{kundu2024framework} showed that CCA can achieve valid type I error control in logistic regression when the covariates of interest $\vX$ and the confounders $\vZ$ are independent of the missingness mechanism.
+The primary drawback of CCA is its incapability to incorporate information from incomplete cases: when 90\% of subjects have missing $Y$, CCA uses only the remaining 10\% of fully observed subjects, discarding substantial information from partially observed individuals.
 Furthermore, under MAR or MNAR, the inferential target shifts to the complete-case subpopulation, which may not represent the broader biobank population.
-To address this, one can estimate the probability of observing the outcome and weight each complete case by the inverse of this probability, a strategy known as inverse probability weighting (IPW).
-For linear regression, such a weighted CCA estimator is obtained by solving $\widehat{\vbeta}$ from $\sum^N_{i=1} w_i\vG_i(Y_i - \vG_i\vbeta) = 0$, where $w_i$ is the only additional term compared with Equation~\ref{eq:linear_ee}, and $w_i = 1 / \widehat{\pi}(R_i = 1| \vX_i, \vZ_i)$ is the inverse of the estimated probability that the $i$-th outcome is observed.
+To address this, one can estimate the probability of observing the outcome and weight each complete case by the inverse of this probability, a strategy known as inverse probability weighting (IPW)~\citep{li2013weighting,sun2018inverse,sun2018inverse_epid,ross2023accounting}.
+For linear regression, such a weighted CCA estimator is obtained by solving $\widehat{\vbeta}$ from $\sum^N_{i=1} w_i\vG_i(Y_i - \vG_i\vbeta) = 0$, where $w_i$ is the only additional term compared with Equation~(\ref{eq:linear_ee}), and $w_i = 1 / \widehat{\pi}(R_i = 1| \vX_i, \vZ_i)$ is the inverse of the estimated probability that the $i$-th outcome is observed.